Detachment Focus: Soulforged Warpack (Updated January 13, 2025)

 • Daemonic Possession (Epic Deed, 1 CP) – Used in your Command phase.
 Gives a Vehicle the DEMON keyword for the rest of the game.
 Basically unlocks Detachment rules for some lucky vehicle.
 It’s not something you want to plan on doing 4-5 times, but having 1-2 uses lined up can be a big deal, especially if you drop it turn 1 on something like a Vindicator.

 • Unstoppable Rampage (Strategic Ploy, 1CP) – Used in your Movement or Charge phase.
-One Vehicle from your phase that hasn’t moved yet can make a Normal, Advance or Charge move and when they do they can move through horizontal terrain features as if they weren’t there.
+One Vehicle or Vashtorr from your army that hasn’t moved yet can make a Normal, Advance or Charge move and when they do they can move through horizontal terrain features as if they weren’t there.
 This mirrors the best Stratagem in the Chaos Knights’ arsenal and it’s an amazing trick.
 Taking a Maulerfiend or Defiler straight through a wall for a charge is huge, and it will let your big bases move wherever they please.
+It’s cute that this works on Vashtorr thanks to a Errata, but it’s not a compelling reason to bring him.

 Word Bearers Venomcrawler